-Cold sores are small, fluid-filled blisters that appear on the face.
-They occur due to the herpes simplex virus type 1 (HSV-1).
-It is not possible to get rid of a cold sore quickly, but they tend to heal on their own within 5–15 days.
+Cold sores are small, fluid-filled blisters that appear on the face, and they result from infection with herpes simplex virus type 1 (HSV-1).
+There is no way to get rid of them quickly, but they tend to heal on their own in 5–15 days.

-This information comes from the American Academy of Dermatology.
+This information comes from the American Academy of Dermatology Association (AAD).

-This article will examine the symptoms, treatments, and home remedies associated with cold sores.
-It will also look at some things to avoid doing and when to see a doctor.
+This article examines the symptoms, treatments, and home remedies associated with cold sores.
+It also describes what to avoid and when to contact a doctor.

 Cold sores look like small blisters.
 They may appear anywhere on the face but typically occur around the lips.
-They can also appear inside the mouth.
+They can also develop inside the mouth.

-There is currently no way to get rid of cold sores quickly.
-However, there are some treatments that can reduce the symptoms.
+There is currently no way to get rid of cold sores quickly, but these treatments can reduce the symptoms:

-- Over-the-counter (OTC) ointments: Topical creams containing zinc oxide, zinc sulfate, or anesthetic can be effective with prompt use.
-The ointment docosanol (Abreva) can also be helpful.
+- Over-the-counter (OTC) ointments: Topical creams containing zinc oxide, zinc sulfate, or an anesthetic can help if a person uses them as soon as they feel a sore developing.
+The ointment docosanol (Abreva) can also help.

-- Pain relief: Pain relief medications such as acetaminophen or ibuprofen can help reduce pain, swelling, and soreness.
+- Pain relief: Medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) can help reduce pain, swelling, and soreness.

-Some laboratory and animal studies suggest that certain plants and extracts are active against HSV-1.
+Some laboratory and animal studies suggest that certain plant extracts and propolis, a compound that bees produce, can combat HSV-1.

 - Lemon balm essential oil: A

-2017 review studyfound that lemon balm essential oil has antiviral properties and can kill herpes viruses.
+2017 reviewfound that this essential oil could kill herpes viruses.

-- Tea tree essential oil: A 2020 study showed that tea tree essential oil could kill HSV-1 and HSV-2.
+- Tea tree essential oil: A 2020 study showed that this could kill HSV-1 and HSV-2.